lcsirmaz/inner/README.md

 step one more extremal vector is added to the final list.
 The time required for an iteration varies widely from a couple of microseconds to several days.
-After each iteration the solver checks if the process has been interrupted by an USR1 signal.
+After each iteration the solver checks if the process has been interrupted by a SIGUSR1 signal.
 If it has, it switches to a quick and dirty method which might find further extremal vectors (but not necessarily all of them).